-In 2014, K. He \emph{et al.} proposed Spatial Pyramid Pooling Networks (SPPNet) \cite{ECCV14-SPPNet}.
+\textbf{SPPNet:} In 2014, K. He \emph{et al.} proposed Spatial Pyramid Pooling Networks (SPPNet) \cite{ECCV14-SPPNet}.
 Previous CNN models require a fixed-size input, e.g., a 224x224 image for AlexNet \cite{NIPS12-AlexNet}.
-The main contribution of SPPNet is the introduction of a Spatial Pyramid Pooling (SPP) layer, which enables a CNN to generate a fixed-length representation regardless of the size of image/region of interest without rescaling it.
+The main contribution of SPPNet is the introduction of a Spatial Pyramid Pooling (SPP) layer, which enables a CNN to generate a fixed-length representation regardless of the size of the image/region of interest without rescaling it.
 When using SPPNet for object detection, the feature maps can be computed from the entire image only once, and then fixed-length representations of arbitrary regions can be generated for training the detectors, which avoids repeatedly computing the convolutional features.
 SPPNet is more than 20 times faster than R-CNN without sacrificing any detection accuracy (VOC07 mAP=59.2\%).

-Although SPPNet has effectively improved the detection speed, there are still some drawbacks: first, the training is still multi-stage, second, SPPNet only fine-tunes its fully connected layers while simply ignores all previous layers.
+Although SPPNet has effectively improved the detection speed, it still has some drawbacks: first, the training is still multi-stage, second, SPPNet only fine-tunes its fully connected layers while simply ignoring all previous layers.
 Later in the next year, Fast RCNN \cite{ICCV15-FastRCNN} was proposed and solved these problems.